 What are AI Agents?

 AI agents are software programs or systems powered by artificial intelligence (AI) that can autonomously perform tasks, make decisions, and interact with their environment to achieve specific goals.
-These agents leverage machine learning, natural language processing (NLP), and data analytics to function intelligently, often mimicking human behavior or reasoning.
+Moreover, these agents utilize machine learning, natural language processing (NLP), and data analytics to operate intelligently, often mimicking human behavior or reasoning.

 Types of AI Agents